qiumei1101/Multiple_ROI_lane_learning_system_for_Highway/README.md

       1. install Yolov7 following the guildance https://github.com/WongKinYiu/yolov7.git or install any other detectors

       2. install Python 3 and Anaconda.

 ## Installation

-Please download the project into the same folder path with installed Please download the project into the same folder path with installed Yolov7 or Yolov3, Yolov4, Yolov5
+Please download the project into the same folder path with installed Yolov7 or Yolov3, Yolov4, Yolov5

 ```bash
   git clone https://github.com/qiumei1101/Multiple_ROI_lane_learning_system_for_Highway.git